Wednesday, April 2, 2025

 Happy National Poetry Month!

-4. Teachers and writers, if you wish to share any ONE MORE LINE... subjects or poems, please email them to me or tag me @amylvpoemfarm.
-I would love to see what your students write and to know that we are growing these lines...and our understandings of different subjects...together.
+Teachers, if you wish to share any HELLO MY NAME IS... subjects or poems, please email them to me at the contact button above.
+I would love to read what your students write and learn from how they approach their own projects.

-To learn about more National Poetry Month projects and all kinds of April goodness, visit Jama Rattigan at Jama's Alphabet Soup where Jama has generously gathered this coming month's happenings.
+To learn about more National Poetry Month projects and all kinds of April goodness, visit Jama's Alphabet Soup where Jama has generously gathered this coming month's Kidlitosphere poetry happenings.
+And if you are interested in learning about or writing from any of my previous 14 National Poetry Month projects, you can find them here.
 Happy National Poetry Month!

 xo,